Sen5or/Gestures/README.md

 -->Now you can try python kinectHandHaar.py after connecting Kinect:

-2. Install opencv
+2.Install opencv
 sudo apt-get install python-opencv

-3. Library for mouse control:
+3.Library for mouse control:
 sudo pip install PyUserInput

 --> Now you are all set for Gesture control